sebsel/kirby-micropub/readme.md

 });
 ```

 Please note that fields like 'in-reply-to' and 'like-of' are not displayed by default.
+You can just call `$page->likeOf()` in your template.
-You can try something like:
+If you really want to add those to your `text`, you can try something like:

 ```php
 c::set('micropub.page-creator', function($uid, $template, $data) {